KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 ### Make it easy to find existing issues

 When you receive a cryptic error message, what’s the first thing you do?
 Usually you search on the GitHub repo page, or google for the message.
 You as a project maintainer should make it easy as possible for the user to do so.
-That’s why[@orta](https://github.com/orta/gh_inspector)started[gh_inspector](https://github.com/orta/gh_inspector), a Ruby gem to show related GitHub issues right in the user’s terminal.
+That’s why [@orta](https://github.com/orta/gh_inspector) started [gh_inspector](https://github.com/orta/gh_inspector), a Ruby gem to show related GitHub issues right in the user’s terminal.
 Whenever _fastlane_ runs into an unexpected situation, it will not only show similar GitHub issues, but also print out the GitHub search URL.
-The long-term plan is to also support StackOverflow questions (see[#13](https://github.com/orta/gh_inspector/issues/13))
+The long-term plan is to also support StackOverflow questions (see [#13](https://github.com/orta/gh_inspector/issues/13))

 ![Whenever fastlane runs into an unexpected error it automatically shows similar issues on GitHub](/squarespace_images/static_545299aae4b0e9514fe30c95_54529a29e4b025a90f45cc50_589010b0d1758e5ffee5719f_1485836468314__img.png_) Whenever fastlane runs into an unexpected error it automatically shows similar issues on GitHub